padrinoDB/ipmr/README.md

 ## Model classes

-The first step of defining a model in `ipmr` (assuming all parameters have already been estimated) is to initialize the model using `init_ipm()`.
+Once all parameters are estimated, the first step of defining a model in `ipmr` is to initialize the model using `init_ipm()`.
 This function takes a single argument: `model_class`.
 The `model_class` defines the basic infrastructure that will be available for subsequent analyses and helps make sure the kernels are correctly implemented from the underlying vital rates. `model_class` should be a character string with at least 3 (but possibly 4) entries separated by underscores (`_`).
 Below, the are the possible entries for each position.

   - Position 1: `"simple"`/`"general"`